Ideles in higher dimension: Comparison Theorem

 \end{defi}

-This local Kato-Saito class group was studied by Sato in~\cite{Sato}.
+This local Kato-Saito class group was also studied by Sato in~\cite{Sato}.
 Note that it gives a useful definition for higher class field theory only if $P$ is a Parshin chain, i.e.~if the residue field $k(P)$ is a higher local field.
-Otherwise there does not exist a reciprocity map.
+Otherwise there does not exist a reciprocity map to an abelian fundamental group.

-For an arbitrary lifted chain $P$ and for $x\in (X_P)_0$ there exist natural homomorphisms
+For an arbitrary lifted chain $P$ and for $x\in (X_P)_1$ there exist natural homomorphisms